 Eggs are also an important food source for many snakes.

-Usually, they form little more than an incidental component of a species’ diet, but African snakes of the genus Dasypeltis, subsist almost entirely on bird eggs.
+Usually, eggs form little more than an incidental component of a species’ diet, but African snakes of the genus Dasypeltis, subsist on them entirely.
 The pretty, tri-colored scarlet snake also specializes on eggs, but being far too small to consume the eggs of most birds, it seeks out lizard eggs instead.

 Of course, other snakes have an entirely different problem.
 Instead of being forced to seek out prey small enough to subdue and swallow, some species require relatively large prey to satiate their stomachs.

 Very large prey.

 If they aren’t careful, hooved ruminants may even find themselves staring down the business end of a hungry snake.
 Reticulated pythons sometimes eat deer and pigs, while African rock pythons ambush impalas from the tall grass.
 Burmese pythons, who are famous for colonizing parts of South Florida, will eat deer and other large herbivores when the opportunity arises.

 Not even crocodilians – formidable, armored animals that sit brazenly atop most food chains – can be careless around snakes.
 Small boids feed upon juvenile crocodilians, while anacondas and Burmese pythons occasionally ingest adults.

 And while we are discussing large animals at the top of the food chain, it bears mentioning that large boids and primates have a long, intertwined history.
-Members of both groups surely appear in the bellies of their counterparts from time to time.
+Members of both groups have surely appeared in the bellies of their counterparts from time to time.

 Bona fide accounts of actual snake predation on humans are ridiculously rare, but a few do exist.

 The list of prey types goes on and on.

-If there’s a viable food source, chances are a snake species has learned to capitalize on it.
+If there’s a viable food source, chances are a snake species has learned to exploit it.